iotaledger/bee/docs/dev/specs/packable.md

 returned by the `Packable::pack` and `Packable::unpack` methods is that conversions between errors must be explicit.
 As seen in the `Maybe` example, we use the `.coerce()` method to map the error variant to an appropiate type.
-These methods are provided by the following traits:
+This method is provided by the following trait:

 ```rust
 pub trait Coerce<T> {